How does it feel?

 Sedatives: Albizia might cause sleepiness and drowsiness.
 Taking Albizia julibrissin along with sedative medications might lead to drowsiness.
 Take caution if you are using sedative medication.

 Albizia is considered very safe, although caution should be taken when pregnant as it invigorates blood.
-If you are pregnant or breastfeeding consult a clinical herbalist to make sure you are not contraindicated.
+If you are pregnant or breastfeeding consult a medical herbalist to make sure you are not contraindicated.

 Traditionally, Albizia bark is soaked in water for at least 20-30 minutes then decocted in non-metallic pots with water with one or more other herbs on a low-moderate heat for around 20-30 mins.
 Nowadays, it is also prepared in powder and tincture form.